stanicadam/springchallenge/src/README.md

 * if necessary, install the Lombok plugin into your intellij to remove the IDE warnings for missing fields

-* import the db dump 'dbdump.sql'.
+* import the db dump 'codepooldump.sql'.
 I used mysql version 5.7 even though it's a bit outdated, due to having to connect to a legacy db often times.
 The dump should run fine on new versions as well.
 If necessary, running a small docker container with this mysql server version will work fine, but I've tested it and it looks OK.